 • That compliance with contractual obligations, and outreach to affected communities of users is managed effectively and that honest timely reporting be given to the Community.

 The WHOIS Review Team finds that in all of the above points, ICANN the corporation has failed to meet expectations.
-It is ideally placed to play a proactive role, for example in stimulating work on protocol reform, and working with the IETF to share its learnings, and encourage adoption or at least test beds by the industry of appropriate replacement protocols.
+It is ideally placed to play a proactive role, for example in stimulating work on protocol reform, and working with the IETF to share its learnings, encouraging adoption or at least test beds by the industry of appropriate replacement protocols.
 Expensive and valuable research studies, for example the NORC study on Data Accuracy have been left to languish for years, with no follow up, and no individual ownership of the issues.
 ICANN's contractual compliance effort has historically been under resourced, understaffed, and has struggled for organisational priority.

 Recommendation 1 - Strategic Priority